webpack-contrib/copy-webpack-plugin/README.md

     - is optional
     - defaults to `false`
     - forces the plugin to overwrite files staged by previous plugins
+* `context`
+    - is optional
+    - is a pattern specific context
+    - overrides the base context

 #### Available options:
 * `ignore`